gjwang/indexer-blockdata-rs/docs/ENGINE_OUTPUT_REFACTOR.md

 impl EngineOutput {
     /// Compute hash for this output
     pub fn compute_hash(&self) -> [u8; 32] {
-        let mut hasher = Sha256::new();
+        // TODO: not use Sha256, but use the hash as prev arch design doc let mut hasher = Sha256::new();

         // Chain: output_seq + prev_hash